trishmapow/obd-gui/README.md

     - try pressing the first button, the relay should switch.
 The second and third buttons should emulate the left and right arrow keys respectively
 - Autostart the apps with the Pi:
     - copy the files in `autostart` to `/etc/xdg/autostart`.
 Make any necessary edits to the desktop files.
+    - add your module's MAC address in `connect.sh`
     - if the scripts complain about missing modules when running with sudo, uncomment the `sys.path.append` lines at the top of `gui.py` and `piface.py` (edit as necessary depending on your Python version, you can run `pip3 show obd` to see where your package is installed).
 This is a quick fix solution, there are cleaner ways if you edit sudoers, etc.

 ## Modifying the GUI